 Medicaid managed care expenditures result from set monthly premiums paid for clients enrolled in prepaid health insurance plans, generally referred to as Health Maintenance Organizations (HMOs).
-Currently, 18 plans participate in Medicaid managed care.
+Currently, 18 plans participate in Mainstream Managed Care and 62 plans in Managed Long Term Care.
 Managed care spending is a function of enrollment, the number and type of plans that participate and changes in premium rates.